geerlingguy/ansible-role-mas/README.md

 A list of apps to ensure are installed on the computer.
 You can get IDs for all your existing installed apps with `mas list`, and you can search for IDs with `mas search [App Name]`.
 The `name` attribute is not authoritative and only used to provide better information in the playbook output.

+    mas_installation_async: 3600
+    mas_installation_poll: 10

+For long running app installations the play may be interrupted due to ssh connection timeout.
+To avoid this, set async/poll to positive values to block the next task(s) until app installation has finished.

     mas_upgrade_all_apps: false

 Whether to run `mas upgrade`, which will upgrade all installed Mac App Store apps.